-- A diluted TI measure^{1,2} (dTI) with the calibrated Hemoclot665 thrombin inhibitor assay (Hyphen BioMed, Neuville-sur-Oise, France) of >200ng/mL dabigatran plasma concentration (approximately >65 seconds7) prior to the next drug intake after 150mg twice-daily dosing (trough measure, i.e., 10-16 hours after the previous dose) is associated with a higher risk of bleeding^{1,2} - A normal dTT measurement indicates no clinical relevant anticoagulant effect of dabigatran
+Measurement of dabigatran plasma concentrations For a quantitative measurement of dabigatran plasma concentrations several dabigatran assays based on dilute thrombin time (dTI) have been developed^{5,7,8}.
+A diluted TI measure^{1,2} (dTI) of >200ng/mL dabigatran plasma concentration prior to the next drug intake may be associated with a higher risk of bleeding^{1,2}.
+A normal dTI measurement indicates no clinical relevant anticoagulant effect of dabigatran.

-Table 3 shows coagulation test thresholds at trough (i.e. 10-16 hours after previous dose) that may be associated with an increased risk of bleeding.
-Please note: in the first 2-3 days after surgery there may be greater test variability therefore results should be interpreted with caution.^{3.4}
+Table 3 shows coagulation test thresholds at trough (i.e. prior to the next drug intake) that may be associated with an increased risk of bleeding.
+Please note: in the first 2-3 days after surgery there may be greater test variability therefore results should be interpreted with caution.^{3,4}